Academic Policies and Procedures

 The Master’s Program prepares students for the following roles:

-Accommodating the needs of both full- and part-time students, the program usually may be completed through two-and-one-half calendar years of full-time study for FNP Tracks and three calendar years for CNS Tracks, or an average of seven to ten semesters of part-time study.
+Accommodating the needs of both full- and part-time students, the program usually may be completed through two-and-one-half calendar years to three calendar years of full-time study, or an average of seven to ten semesters of part-time study.
 Individual program options are developed with the faculty and student.
 Curriculum changes may occur as a result of regular program review.

 Programs and Courses

-The Master of Science and Post-Master’s Certificate Programs offered by the School of Nursing are designed to prepare graduates for selected roles of advanced practice nursing including family nurse practitioner and clinical nurse specialist in holistic nursing.
+The Master of Science and Post-Master’s Certificate Programs offered by the School of Nursing and Healthcare Professions are designed to prepare graduates for selected roles of advanced practice nursing including family nurse practitioner and nurse educator.